endel/fullstack-statesync-socket.io/README.md

-# Full-stack State Sync with Socket.IO
+# Real-time State Sync with Socket.IO

 This example demonstrates how to use [`@colyseus/schema`](https://docs.colyseus.io/state/schema) with Socket.IO for efficient real-time state synchronization.